mayaank-gupta/rabbitmq-queue-node/README.md

-# RabbitMQ_Test
+# Simple Queue in NodeJS

-Just a small pub-sub demo of RabbitMQ.
+Its a small pub-sub pattern using rabbitmq.

 *RabbitMQ is install on EC2 instance.